DigitalGeographyLab/BorderRegion_KDE/README.md

 ### Acknowledgement
 This work was supported by the Academy of Finland under Grant 331549 as a part of the [BORDERSPACE](https://www.helsinki.fi/en/researchgroups/digital-geography-lab/projects/borderspace) project.

-We also want to thank Martin Fleischmann for helping us in solving how to calculate geographically correct KDEs (see Disclaimer).
+We also want to thank Martin Fleischmann for helping us to solve how to calculate geographically correct KDEs (see Disclaimer).

 ### Disclaimer